• Gear guides

 Photo credit: Bridgedale

-Choosing the right length is largely based on how tall your footwear is; the higher the cuff on your boots or shoes the longer the sock should be.
+Choosing the right length for your walking sock is largely based on how tall your footwear is; the higher the cuff on your boots or shoes the longer the sock should be.

 There are a few other factors to consider, such as warmth or the conditions (for example, a longer sock helps keep your lower leg warm in winter) but it is important that your socks are higher than your footwear to help protect from rubbing.
 In socks with a synthetic wicking fabric, this extra height also helps the sock remove moisture from around your feet.